cs-497s-sp21-a-Orgitect/orgitect/TEAM.md

 ## Mostafa Elebiary
 * Who: Undergraduate in computer science.
 Graduating this semester.
 I have experience with Spring/Java, typescript, React/Redux, Docker, Deployment to AWS(EC2,ECS,SQS,lamda), CI/CD pipelines, Git, Grafana, prometheus, Graph (Neo4j) and relational databases, and unit/integration testing.
 * I am interested in learning microservices theories and expanding my knowledge with new tools to build better and scalable microservices.

+## Efosa Ighodaro
+* Who: Undergraduate in Computer Science.
+I'm experienced with Java and Python the most.
+I have minor experience with Javascript, SQL(databases), Git, Docker, Springboot.
+* I am interested in microservices and its architecture.
+What's also interesting are the technologies used so I want to experience that